EKS Getting Started

 - Environment: The project utilized

-for switch between environments.
+terraform workspacefor switch between environments.

 - Environment: The project utilized